MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/resolve-backlog-reorder-issues.md

 :::image type="content" source="media/resolve/create-hierarchy-with-different-wits.png" alt-text="Conceptual image of natural hierarchy for the Agile, Scrum, and CMMI processes.":::

-The natural hierarchy breaks when you create same-category or same-type links between work items.
-For example, parent-child links that are bug-bug or user story-user story or *requirements* category-*task* category.

-## Recommended configuration
+## Best practices

+**Do:**
 - Maintain a flat list, rather than nesting requirements, bugs, and tasks.
-Only create parent-child links one level deep between items that belong to a different category.
+- Only create parent-child links one level deep between items that belong to a different category.
 The category a work item belongs to gets determined by your process backlog levels and your team's selected bug behavior.
 - Use the *feature* work item type to group user stories (Agile), issues (Basic), product backlog items (Scrum), or requirements (CMMI).
 You can [quickly map product backlog items to features](organize-backlog.md), which creates parent-child links in the background.

+**Don't:**
-- Don't create a hierarchy of backlog items, tasks, and bugs.
-Don't create same-category hierarchies, like parent-child links among work items of the same type, such as story-story, bug-bug, task-task, or issue-issue.
+- Create a hierarchy of backlog items, tasks, and bugs.
+- Create same-category hierarchies, like parent-child links among work items of the same type, such as story-story, bug-bug, task-task, or issue-issue.
 The backlog, board, and sprints experiences don't support reordering for same-category hierarchies, as it introduces confusion by ordering a work item that doesn't belong on that level.

 ## Resolve - Cannot reorder work items

-You may see a message like: `You cannot reorder work items and some work items may not be shown`.
-No work item IDs are listed.
+You might see a message like: `You cannot reorder work items and some work items might not be shown` or  `No work item IDs are listed`.

 To address this error, do the following steps: